jsj2008/jailbreak/README.md

 ![Preview](Preview.png)

-Repository that will be used to document my progress and maintain the code used in my private iOS 10 Jailbreak and resources used for jailbreaks for previous versions of iOS.
+This is the repository that I will be using to document my progress and maintain the code used in my private iOS 10 Jailbreak and resources used for jailbreaks for previous versions of iOS.